Green Chilli Sauce Recipe (Indo Chinese)

 • Wash the chilies and remove their stalks.

-• Tip – I will always suggest you wear gloves while handling chilies as they may cause burn in your hands.
+• Tip – I suggest you wear gloves when handling chillies, as they can cause burns on your hands.

 Cook The Chillies